dsmoove/pigskinplaycaller/README.md

   - GridSearch
 - RandomForest

+#### Cross-Validation

+Cross validation was run on all our models to find overfitting.

 ### Linear Regression

 I ran a basic linear regression model.
 After finding the RMSE and MSE.
 Afterwards, I decided to run various other models to test RMSE and see improved scores.